oygo/helpme/docs/Pandas/2b Dealing with quirks/1b4 Missing rows.md

 ---
 parent: 2b Dealing with quirks
+grand_parent: Pandas
 title: Missing rows
 nav_order: 1b4
 ---

 - for some features, a row-complete dataset is required (i.e.) that has a row for every time and location.